5 Apps You Should Self-Host Right Now (And How)

 Post-Deploy Setup

-3. Add monitors for each of your self-hosted services
+3. Add monitors for each of your self-hosted apps (HTTP checks are easiest)

 5. Create a public status page at status.yourdomain.com